eclipse-tractusx/traceability-foss/docs/arc42.md

 #### Configuration

-TraceX can be configured using two mechanisms:
+Trace-X can be configured using two mechanisms:

 ##### application.yml

-If you build TraceX yourself, you can modify the application.yml config that is shipped with TraceX.
+If you build Trace-X yourself, you can modify the application.yml config that is shipped with Trace-X.
 This file contains all possible config entries for the application.
 Once the Docker image has been built, these values can only be overwritten using the Spring external config mechanism (see <https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/boot-features-external-config.html),> e.g. by mounting a config file in the right path or using environment variables.

-##### Helm Chart
+##### Helm chart

-The most relevant config properties are exposed as environment variables and must be set in the Helm chart so the application can run at all.
+The most relevant config properties are exposed as environment variables and must be set in the Helm chart for the application to be able to run.
-Check the TraceX Helm chart in Git for all available variables.
+Check the Trace-X Helm chart in Git for all available variables.

 ### Scaling

-If the number of consumers raises, TraceX can be scaled up by using more resources for the Deployment Pod.
+If the number of consumers rises, Trace-X can be scaled up by using more resources for the deployment pod.
-Those resources can be used to utilize more parallel threads to handle Job execution.
+Those resources can be used to utilize more parallel threads to handle job execution.

 ### Clustering

-TraceX can run in clustered mode, as each running job is only present in one pod at a time.
+Trace-X can run in clustered mode, as each running job is only present in one pod at a time.
 Note: as soon as a resume feature is implemented, this needs to be addressed here.

 ### Logging